Prior-Informed Flow Matching for Graph Reconstruction: Visual results

 \subsection{Examples of reconstructed graphs}

 We show here a few samples for the expansion case.
 We plot the samples from ENZYMES, using a subset of the dataset used in Section~\ref{subsec:blind}.

 \paragraph{Binary comparison.} In this case, we first compare the thresholded versions (with $0.5$) of the mean matrices.
-We compute this for 3 graphs in the test set (3, 7 and 29).
+We compute this for 3 graphs in the test set (24, 16 and 21).
 The plots are in Figs.~\ref{fig:binary5},~\ref{fig:binary8} and~\ref{fig:binary30}

 \paragraph{Raw comparison - Mean.} In this case, we compare the raw versions of the mean matrices.
-We compute this for 3 graphs in the test set (3, 7 and 29).
+We compute this for 3 graphs in the test set (24, 16 and 21).
 The plots are in Figs.~\ref{fig:mean5},~\ref{fig:mean8} and~\ref{fig:mean30}.
 Notice that the mean reconstructions for $K=100$ have values that are between 0 and 1; this can be explained by looking at individual samples (see below), which are more diverse, and therefore, they have non-overlapping set of existing edges.

 \paragraph{Raw comparison - Median.} In this case, we compare the raw versions of the median matrices.
-We compute this for 3 graphs in the test set (3, 7 and 29).
+We compute this for 3 graphs in the test set (24, 16 and 21).
 The plots are in Figs.~\ref{fig:median5},~\ref{fig:median8} and~\ref{fig:median30}.

 \paragraph{Individual samples for each graph.} Lastly, we show the raw versions of different realizations (individual samples) for each graph.
-We compute this for 3 graphs in the test set (3, 7 and 29).
-Interestingly, the samples for $K = 100$ are more diverse (similar to the case of images in~\cite{ohayon2025posteriormean}); this diversity explains why the raw mean in Figs.~\ref{fig:mean5},~\ref{fig:mean8} and~\ref{fig:mean30} have values that are not exactly 0 or 1 (which means that there are no overlaps between samples).
+We compute this for 3 graphs in the test set (24, 16 and 21).
+Interestingly, the samples for $K = 100$ are more diverse (similar to the case of images in~\cite{ohayon2025posteriormean}); this diversity explains why the raw mean in Figs.~\ref{fig:mean5},~\ref{fig:mean8} and~\ref{fig:mean30} have values that are not exactly 0 or 1 (which indicates that the samples disagree on these entries rather than sharing a single structure).